lualopezpe/DataDrivenDare/README.md

 # DataDrivenDare

-This is a simple Flask web application that allows users to upload CSV files and add record to 3 tables: departments, jobs, employees.
+This is a simple Flask web application that allows users to upload CSV files and add records to 3 tables: departments, jobs, employees.
 It is also possible to add records from a file given a file path.

 ## Table of Contents